thruthesky/easy_packages/easychat/README.md

 - Each user can have indivisual settings.
   - Settings can be divided into two groups;
-    - `chat globlal settings`: This setting is applied to the whole chat feature.
-It may have a count of chat rooms, invitations,
+    - `chat/settings/global/<uid> { ... }`: This global setting is applied to the whole chat feature.
+It may have a count of chat rooms, put an option of blocking new invitation.
+    - `chat/settings/rooms/<uid>/<room-id> { ... }`: Each user can have their own chat room settings.
+It can have a room name to replace the original, options of push notification, etc.
+    - The patterns of the path;
+      - `chat/settings/(scope)/<uid>/...`: right under the `/chat/settings`, the scope will follow.

 ### Invited Users